HelTecAutomation/HeltecDocs/en/source/cubecell/lorawan/config_parameter.md

 ### Reset CubeCell

-LoRaWAN parameters need reset to active, CubeCell can reset via three method:
+LoRaWAN parameters need reset to active, CubeCell can reset via three methods:

 - Push the RST key;
 - Use AT command: `AT+RESET=1`